postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/creating-an-api.md

 ## Updating an API

 Postman v10 can display APIs created in prior versions of Postman.
-To work with the API in Postman v10, you need to update it
+To work with the API in Postman v10, you need to update it.

 To update an API: